 Redlands Lane was a rural track through fields from Blackbrook Turnpike, past a couple of cottages and the brick fields near Solent Cottage, down to Cams Alders.
+Despite it being busy, it is only designated U491 - the same as all of the streets branching off it.

 The 1898 map shows the start of Paxton Road with houses spread out along it.
 Redlands and Oakcroft were the two main properties opposite Blackbrook Lodge, which became Blackbrook Grove.
 Alders Farm and Minden Cottage are shown for the first time.
+Oakcroft later became Croft House, and is now used by the council.

 Development is slow until the 1951 map.
 Suddenly, Avenue Road is developed and Paxton Road stretches to The Gillies; Chamberlain Grove has been built; and the West End estate is stretching out in a strange shape filling a long line of fields.

-The Redlands Inn and builders yard are shown, and Wallisdean County Infants School is there at the very edge of the housing surrounded by fields.
+The Redlands Inn (demolished 2005) and builders yard are shown, and Wallisdean County Infants School is there at the very edge of the housing surrounded by fields.
 By 1961, Paxton Road had been extended across The Gillies - you can still see the old turning circle.
 At the time it was possible to both drive up Paxton Road and turn right at the end - this was changed in the 1990s.
 Four properties at the north of Paxton Road were demolished when The Avenue was widened.

 By the 1971 map, the developed area now stretches as far as Bishopsfield Road and beyond.
 St Ann's County Infant School (later Neville Lovett and then Fareham Academy), and Longfield Avenue is now much longer.